Pedro-Miguel-Neto/PBS-MINI-0.1L/README.md

 To change the solution methods and parameters access system/fvSolution.

+To start the simulation run the command: nohup mpirun -np <Ncpu> oxySolver -parallel

-In case you run into any problems you can contact me through e-mail: pedro.miguel.neto@tecnico.ulisboa.pt
+> In case you run into problems you can contact me by e-mail :) pedro.miguel.neto@tecnico.ulisboa.pt